The new GENERAL DATA PROTECTION REGULATION Requirements

-The General Data Protection Regulation (‘GDPR’) replaces the existing Data Protection Act (‘DPA’) and comes into effect on 25 May 2018.
+The General Data Protection Regulation (‘GDPR’) replaces the existing Data Protection Act (‘DPA’) and came into effect on 25 May 2018.

 How is GDPR different to DPA?